Uric Acid (Synovial Fluid)

-The uric acid test measures levels of uric acid that can collect in joint fluid.
+The synovial fluid uric acid test measures levels of uric acid that can collect in

+joint fluid.
+Uric acid is a normal body waste product.
+It forms when chemicals called

+purines break down.
+Purines are natural substances found in the body.
+They are also

+When purines break down into uric acid in the blood, the body gets rid of the acid

+when you urinate or have a bowel movement.
+But if your body makes too much uric acid,

+or if your kidneys aren't working well, uric acid can build up in the blood.
 Uric

-acid is a normal body waste product.
-It forms when chemicals called purines break

-down.
-Purines are a natural substance found in the body.
-They are also found in many

-When purines are broken down to uric acid in the blood, the body gets rid of it when

-you urinate or have a bowel movement.
-But if your body makes too much uric acid, or

-if your kidneys aren't working well, uric acid can build up in the blood.
-Uric acid

-like diuretics, aspirin, and niacin.
+such as diuretics, aspirin, or niacin.
 Then crystals of uric acid can form and collect

 If you have gout, you may have crystals of uric acid in your synovial fluid, the substance

-that surrounds joints to help them move smoothly.
+that surrounds joints.
+This fluid helps your joints move smoothly.